 First I folded my dress in half lengthways and traced around it, adding seam allowance.
 Maybe if I’d left it at that it might have worked, but no, I had to try to be clever and add some pockets.
 Insert face palm emoji here…

 So I thought I needed to split the dress into a bodice and skirt, remembering seam allowance of course and then I drafted the pockets.
 At this point I was feeling pretty pleased with myself, I won’t lie.
 I thought I’d better do a muslin, so I grabbed some large red gingham check fabric that has been languishing in my fabric pile for over a year.
 It’s from Hobbycraft and I bought it to make a shirt dress but it was too thin and when I pre-washed it the red ran a little.
-Fine for muslin-ing though.
+Fine for a muslin though.

 Maybe this wasn’t actually a total fail until I got to the last bit.
 I was so pleased with the pockets, like ridiculously proud of my top-stitching (thanks Juki!), it was so neat.